 - 3 cups rhubarb finely diced

-- 2 tablespoons ghee (or your favorite solid oil)
+- 2 tablespoons butter (or your favorite solid oil)

 - 1/2 teaspoons cinnamon

-- 1/4 cup cassava flour (or your favorite flour or flour blend)
+- 1/4 cup flour (or a grain-free flour alternative, or your favorite gluten free flour blend)

 - Preheat oven to 325F.
 Grease a 7”x10” or an 8”x8” baking dish with lard, coconut oil, or ghee.